Are you looking to improve your LinkedIn presence?

 Amanda also shares regular content, using video and text and commenting on other people's posts to keep her connections informed.

-Here's a quick recap of how to optimize your LinkedIn Profile:
+Here's a quick recap of how to optimise your LinkedIn Profile:

-- Include a professional headshot and cover photo
+• Include a professional headshot and branded cover photo

-- Craft a headline that captures the attention of your audience
+• Craft a a keyword optimised headline that targets and captures the attention of your audience

 As well as Profiles for individuals, LinkedIn also has Company Pages where you can grow your company's presence.
 It's free to create a Company Page, and in many respects it's the same as creating a Profile.